By the end of this section, you will be able to:

 - Identify key drivers of opportunity

 In some cases, opportunities are found through a deliberate search, especially when developing new technologies.
 In other instances, opportunities emerge serendipitously, through chance.
 But in most cases, an entrepreneurial opportunity comes about from recognizing a problem and making a deliberate attempt to solve that problem.
-The problem may be difficult and complex, such as landing a person on Mars, or it may be a much less complicated problem such as making a more comfortable pillow, as entrepreneur Mike Lindell did by inventing My Pillow.
+The problem may be difficult and complex, such as landing a person on Mars, or it may be a much less complicated problem such as making a less expensive and more comfortable mattress, as companies like Casper and Purple did.

 Theories of Opportunity